Amed Rosario Player Props: Guardians vs. Twins

 Amed Rosario At The Plate

-- Rosario has three doubles, two triples, a home run and six walks while hitting .227.
+- Rosario is hitting .219 with three doubles, two triples, a home run and six walks.

-- Rosario will look to extend his four-game hitting streak.
-He's batting .182 over the course of his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.